the-technat/dotfiles/README.md

 My engineering environment as code managed by [chezmoi](https://chezmoi.io).

-## OS Support
+## Scope

-My main computers are Mac's running either Intel or Apple Silicon.
-All desktop/credential related stuff is installed only there.
+My main computers are Mac's running either Intel or Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
+It's not desinged to configure my Mac's in general, do basic settings and get productivity tools like a clipboard manager or a VPN client.
+This is still manual work.

-For various side-usages I have also added support for linux, but there only `amd64`-based systems and without desktop tools (homebrew currently doesn't support `arm64` on linux).
+For various side-usages chezmoi can also configure linux systems that are based on `amd64` arch.
+There we skip all the desktop tools and don't inject any credentials since these linux systems are mostly remote systems where we don't want long-living credentials.
+If we need credentials, bring them along form your mac (agent-forwarding and the like).

 ## Usage